bakhtik/knowledge/project_management/agile/scrum.md

 - **Supportive.** They continuously operate as a team, rather than individuals.
 - **Customer-oriented.** The best products emerge from focusing on the user.

-## Scrum main events and artifacts
+## Scrum main events, artifacts, and definitions

 ### Product Backlog